mmpx12/twitter-media-downloader/README.md

 -n, --nbr      NBR           Number of tweet to download (default 50) -i, --img                    Download images only
 -v, --video                  Download video only
--r, --retweet                Download retweet
+-a, --all                    Download video and img -r, --retweet                Download retweet
+-R, --only-retweet           Download retweet only
--o, --output   DIR           Output direcory
+-U, --update                 Downlaod missing tweet only -o, --output   DIR           Output direcory
 ```